 Because the program library manager does not transmit knowledge about the current version of the compiler when the command procedure is created, the submitted command procedure (by default) uses the default version of the compiler.
-For example, if you invoke @SYS\$SYSTEM:ADA\$USE\ INSTALLED.COM and then use an ACS command that creates a command procedure for batch submission, the current Version 3.n compiler will be used during the execution of the command procedure.

-To override this default, you can modify your LOGIN.COM file so that it invokes the command procedure that redefines the desired compiler and environment.
+For example, if you invoke @SYS\$SYSTEM:ADA\$USE INSTALLED.COM and then use an ACS command that creates a command procedure for batch submission, the Version 3.4 compiler will be used during the execution of the command procedure.
+To override this default, modify your LOGIN.COM file so that it invokes the command procedure that redefines the desired compiler and environment.